 Most gardeners know that slugs and snails can be serious pests.
 They can cause damage to tender plants, flowers, and vegetables [1, 2].

-However, there are many natural ways to keep slugs and snails at bay.
+However, there are many natural ways to keep slugs and snails away.
+Most work by making your plants or garden less inviting rather than harming the pests.

 Natural Repellents for Slugs and Snails